autowarefoundation/autoware-documentation/docs/contributing/ai-contribution-policy.md

     6. [Do not let agents post unattended](#do-not-let-agents-post-unattended): a human reviews every item before it is posted.
     7. [Generate artifacts that humans can maintain](#generate-artifacts-that-humans-can-maintain): apply the maintainer test.
     8. [Keep it simple and concise](#keep-it-simple-and-concise): make it as simple as possible, then trim the noise.
+    9. [Keep a pull request small enough to review](#keep-a-pull-request-small-enough-to-review): keep it to a size a human reviewer can follow.
-    9. [Do not mass-produce pull requests](#do-not-mass-produce-pull-requests): open only what you can shepherd.
+    10. [Do not mass-produce pull requests](#do-not-mass-produce-pull-requests): open only what you can shepherd.

 Each rule opens with the reason it exists, followed by what you must do.